meteor/galaxy-docs/content/support.md

 <h2 id="galaxy-support">Galaxy Support</h2>

 You can submit tickets to Galaxy support at [galaxy.meteor.com/support](https://galaxy.meteor.com/support).
 You can also access the ticketing page from the left-hand dropdown menu within your Galaxy account.
-If you'd rather use email, you can create a ticket by emailing <a href="mailto:support@meteor.com"> support@meteor.com</a>.
+If you'd rather use email, you can open a case by emailing <a href="mailto:support@meteor.com"> support@meteor.com</a>.

 All inquiries end up in the same queue and will be responded to by our support team.
 Galaxy's support response is email-only.